 The faculty has determined that a student may not take more than one of the following five major externships: the Attorney General Program, SiP: London, SiP: International Human Rights, SiP: BC in DC, and SiP: Diverse Placements.

 Certain state bars limit the total number of clinical credits a student may earn in law school.
 You should check with the bar for the state(s) in which you intend to seek admission to make sure there is no limit, or that the limit is not exceeded.

 I would like to take my examinations on computer using software provided by ExamSoft.
 What do I need to do?

 Students who plan to take their exams on computer MUST download and install the ExamSoft software (called SofTest).
 Go to ExamSoft Web Site - www.examsoft.com/bclaw Click on "Exam Takers" and follow the instructions for installation and registration of software

 A student will be allowed to reschedule one (1) exam to the designated make-up day at the end of the official exam period if a student has:

 Students rescheduling an exam must do so in the Student Records Office in the Academic Services suite.
 Please stop by Stuart M308 to change the date of your exam and sign the necessary confidentiality oath.

-Students with special accommodations should discuss their examinations with the Dean for Academic, Career and Student Services, Maris Abbene, at least two weeks prior to the examination period.
+Students with special accommodations should discuss their examinations with the Dean for Student Services, Maris Abbene, at least two weeks prior to the examination period.